lauro-silva44/expense_tracker_app/README.md

 ### class - 105.
 Setting an AppBar with a Title Actions

 in this class was introduced the appbar, and the actions, wich is a list of widget, by default, i guess it is pushed to the right corner

+### class - 106.
+Adding a modal sheet & understand context

+insert a modal bottom sheet, where using an context, and knows that flutter provide a universal context, and each widget has its own context

+### class - 107.
+Adding a modal sheet & understand context

+using a textField widget to insert text in a new component, NewExpense, passed inside the showBottomModalSheet

+### class - 108.
+Getting User Input on Every Keystroke

+using the onChanged method from the textField to store a the value in a variable by passed a defined function outside the buil method as argument

+### class - 109.
+Letting flutter do the work with textEditing Controller

+using TextEditing controller